Arkadiusz Wrzosek: Mixed martial arts career

 Wrzosek faced Tomáš Možný at KSW 79 on February 25, 2023.
 He won the bout via unanimous decision.

 Wrzosek faced former two-time world kickboxing champion and MMA debutant Bogdan Stoica at XTB KSW 83: Colosseum 2 on June 3, 2023.
 He won the bout via forearm choke in the first round.

 Wrzosek faced his toughest test to date, facing FNC Champion Ivan Vitasović on January 20, 2024 at KSW 90: Wrzosek vs. Vitasović, winning the bout via TKO stoppage in the first round.

 Wrzosek faced former WBC heavyweight title challenger Artur Szpilka on May 11, 2024 at XTB KSW 94: Bartosiński vs. Michaliszyn.
 He won the bout by knockout in the first round.

+Wrzosek next faced Matheus Scheffel at KSW 100, on November 16, 2024.
+He won the bout via TKO in the opening round, dropping Scheffel with punches in under 30 seconds, where the fight was promptly stopped.

+Wrozek challenged reigning KSW Heavyweight Champion Phillip De Fries, at KSW 107, on June 14, 2025.
+He lost the bout via submission in the first round, being taken down and forced to submit by De Fries after De Fries trapped Wrozek's arm in a Keylock.

+Wrozek bounced back from this loss by taking on former KSW Heavyweight Title Challenger Szymon Bajor, at KSW 114, on January 17, 2026.
+He won the bout via TKO in the second round, where an attempted head kick instead felt short, causing Wrozek to instead knee Bajor in the head, where upon he dropped to the canvas, and the bout was stopped.

+Wrozek was announced for a bout with another former KSW Heavyweight Title Challenger, Štefan Vojčák, at KSW 117, on April 18, 2026, but was forced to withdraw following a rib injury.

+Wrozek instead faced Vojčák at KSW 119, on June 19, 2026.
+He lost the bout via submission in the second round, where he was taken down and submitted via a "Mother's Milk Choke", also known as a Mounted Chest Compression.